jsx-eslint/eslint-plugin-react/docs/rules/prop-types.md

 > Most components don't need `this.props.children`, so that makes it extra important to document `children` in the propTypes.

-Generally, you should use `React.PropTypes.node` for `children`.
+Generally, you should use `PropTypes.node` for `children`.
 It accepts anything that can be rendered: numbers, strings, elements or an array containing these types.